What you'll work on

 Where you'll work

 Participate in a collaborative laboratory environment to address issues of cardiometabolic health.
 We incorporate advanced techniques and technologies to approach the physiology underlying health and disease.
-Our graduates have gone on to post-doctoral appointments at prestigious medical universities or careers in academia or industry.
+Our graduates have gone on to post-doctoral appointments at prestigious medical universities or careers in academia and industry.

 To complete a doctoral degree, students must complete the following milestones: